open-dis/opendis7-source-generator/README.md

 1. Apache **Netbeans 11** Integrated Development Environment ("IDE")
 2. Apache **Ant** Java build tool (integrated in Netbeans)
 3. **Git** version control system (for downloading project; supported in Netbeans)
+4. OpenJdk Java version 12.0.2

 The project is hosted on **github.com** and the support files which are used to define the project structure are also included.
 Following the procedure below, a simple download, then a small number of additional steps are all that are required to build the source files for a DIS distribution.

 The project does not automatically download runtime dependencies like a **Maven**-based project.
 Only one external dependency is used, and that is the Apache **Commons-IO** library.
 The jar for that is found in the `libs/` directory of the project.

 <H3>Generation Procedure</H3>

+(The following steps are ripe for automation using a custom Ant/Netbeans task.)

+There are five separate class groups that are generated separately.
+Some need prior groups to be built and compiled before they can be compiled with no errors.
+There are several defined source folder in the project.
+One is `./src-specialcase` .
+This small group of class files requires the presence of the generated pdus before properly compiling.
+Similarly the pdus require the presence of the enumerations before they can be built.

+To handle this complexity, 5 separate run configurations have been defined and numbered:

+* 1 make enums
+* 2 make pdus
+* 3 make jammers
+* 4 make object types
+* 5 make entities

+The instructions below reference them in order.

 1. **Clone project**
 	(You may alternatively use the built-in Git support in Netbeans.)
 The command-line execution is: